Identity Theft & Driver License Fraud Protection

 Social Security Administration

 Social Security Administration website provides information about and guidelines for reporting Social Security fraud.

 Driver License or ID Card Fraud Report Form

 To report driver license or ID card fraud, complete this fraud investigation request.

 Florida residents have the right to protect personal information from disclosure on their driver license and motor vehicle records.
 Some exceptions do apply.
 For more information or to submit a suspected misuse complaint form, please click here.

 Protecting Yourself from Consumer Fraud

-This comprehensive list from the Attorney General includes loans, auto repair & purchases, health, identity theft, Internet e-mail & shopping, investing, employment, price gouging, rain checks, sweepstakes, smoking, titles, toys, weight-loss, and many more.
+A comprehensive list of consumer protection links from the Attorney General, including, auto repair and purchases, identity theft, internet services, price gouging, rain checks, sweepstakes and many more.

 U.S. government central website for information about identity theft

-This website is maintained by the Federal Trade Commission.
-It contains government reports and Congressional testimony, law enforcement updates, and links to other sites with helpful information about identity theft.
+This website is maintained by the Federal Trade Commission and contains government reports and Congressional testimony, law enforcement updates and links to helpful information about identity theft.